AbhishekSinghDhadwal/GeneticAlgorithm_TSP_Demo/README.md

 For further details on implementation, refer the notebook.

 ### Instructions to run :
-Open the attached notebook (GA_TSP_Demonstration.ipynb) in Google Colab, and press Ctrl + F9 to run all code snippets.
+Open the [attached notebook](https://github.com/AbhishekSinghDhadwal/GeneticAlgorithm_TSP_Demo/blob/main/GA_TSP_Demonstration.ipynb)  in Google Colab, and press Ctrl + F9 to run all code snippets.
 The main function (last snippet) shall request the following details :
 Input parameter  | Description
 ------------- | -------------
 numCities  | The number of vertices required